How to Leverage Search Engine Marketing to Increase Leads & Brand Awareness

 Before we get into the details, for those of you who are just learning what SEM is or for those who need a refresher, SEM is “a form of Internet marketing that involves the promotion of websites by increasing their visibility in search engine results pages (SERPs) primarily through paid advertising,” according to Search Engine Land.

-SEM consists of Google Ads (formerly known as Adwords), Bing ads and any other advertising platforms that involve a search engine.
+SEM consists of Google Ads (formerly known as Adwords), Bing ads, and any other advertising platforms that involve a search engine.
 Pay-per-click, display advertising and retargeting are factors that should be considered in a full digital marketing strategy.
-You’ve likely encountered the word PPC or Pay-Per-Click, which primarily pertain to search advertising.
+You’ve likely encountered the word PPC or Pay-Per-Click, which primarily pertains to search advertising.
 SEM (I know, the acronyms -_-) is search advertising PLUS display and/or retargeting efforts.

 How To Use SEM To Your Advantage?

 In a standard SEM platform, targeting methods include keyword targeting, geo-targeting, interest-based targeting, demographic, custom-built audience lists, and remarketing lists.
-All of these can be used solely on their own or together to increase the relevancy and improve the targeting of the campaign.
+All of these can be used solely on their own or together to increase relevancy and improve the campaign’s targeting.
 The campaign targeting methods used will vary depending on what you are trying to achieve and the type of industry your company belongs to.

 How to use keywords in SEM?

 Keywords are the backbone of any paid media campaign.
 Keywords can be very broad or very focused depending on the goals of your campaign.
 To start, we recommend using broad match modified keywords, and as time goes on, optimizing based on performance, resulting in a more focused campaign that uses phrase match & exact match keywords.
-Broad match modified keywords improves the relevancy of the campaign to help paid media spend be efficient.
+Broad match modified keywords improve the campaign’s relevancy to help paid media spend be efficient.

-Broad match – This is the default match type that all keywords are assigned.
-Ads may show on searches that include misspellings, synonyms, related searches and other relevant variations.
+This is the default match type that all keywords are assigned.
+Ads may show on searches that include misspellings, synonyms, related searches, and other relevant variations.